iamggpanda/PanArchInstall/openingscript.md

 gdisk /dev/<diskname>
 n - new partitons.
-500 mb EFI,  xMB swap, chonky root , rest home enter starting and ending sizes enter the type of file system necessary w - write changes ; y - confirm changes lsblk = will now show you the new partitions
+500 mb EFI,  xMB swap, chonky root , rest home enter starting and ending sizes enter the type of file system necessary: Code for EFI system is ef00 w - write changes ; y - confirm changes lsblk = will now show you the new partitions